jericholab/rdl/Design Overview/Design Overview - NAU7802 Strain Current Sensor.md

 - When measuring strain with a NAU7802, there are two types of calibration: internal, external.
 The internal calibration makes sure that the strain gauge is accurately measured by the NAU7802 ADC.
 The external calibration ensures that the strain gauge resistance is accurately converted into a force or strain.

   ## INTERNAL CALIBRATION
-- According to the NAU7802 manufacturer, the calibration (**either internal or external**???????) is recommended after each of the following events:
+- According to the NAU7802 manufacturer, the internal calibration is recommended after each of the following events:
   1) initial power-up
   2) power-up after long-duration register mediated power-down conditions
   3) PGA gain value change